 Our guarantees to you

-As well as our scheduled courses, SketchUp Essentials training is also available on-request, i.e. one-to-one training or a ‘closed’ course for your group, hosted at one of our centres, or your venue.
+Introduction to SketchUp training is available on-request, i.e. one-to-one training or a ‘closed course’ for your group, hosted at one of our centres, your venue or online.

-On-request training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing in SketchUp.
+On-request Sketchup training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing.
 Please contact us for a quote.

 Payment for Sketchup training can be made bank transfer or card.